kevindgtran/Racing-Game/README.md

 Existing features: Googled, cropped and edited all images.
 Leveraged youtube tutorials and jQuery documentation.

-Planned features: Would like to add sounds, count down and games won tracker!
+Planned features: Would like to add sounds, game count down and score tracker!

 Addition: This was a fun project with lots of learnings.
 I went back and read the previous lecture notes and did a lot of the documentation examples.
 Overall I am happy with the outcome of the game and will add more to it later!